Bible Study Lessons From Matthew 7:1-6

 No matter what you do in this life, you will most likely be criticized by someone.
-Do we have the habit of criticizing others?
-What did Jesus say about Criticizing others in Matthew?
+But the question is; Do we have the habit of criticism?
+What did Jesus say about Criticizing others in Scripture?
+He taught that instead of criticizing others, we should love them as we love ourselves.
+And, we should treat others as we would want them to treat us (Golden Rule).
+But, did we listen?

 You may already know but let’s find out.